josedab/josedab.github.io/content/about.md

 - **Utiltube**: Metadata Service associated to videos.
 Think about data enhancement for video experiences.
 - **API Daas**: Api data as a Service platform.
 Declarative apis for RAD development.

-{{< admonition type=info title="And many more" open=true >}}
+{{< admonition type=info title="GitHub" open=true >}}
 And many more experiments for Java, Go, Javascript and Ruby.
 Checkout my [GitHub repository](https://github.com/josedab) for more details.
 {{< /admonition >}}

 ## Contact
 I am always interested in knowing other people in the sector or with potential interest in tech.
 I am trying as well to build a diverse network where I can help/be helped.
-If there is anything you need help with, feel free to drop me an email at `josedab at gmail.com`.
+If there is anything you need help with, feel free to drop me an email at `josedab at gmail dot com`.

 {{< admonition type=note title="Replying to messages" open=true >}}
 Sometimes, like everyone else, I get busy at **life** and I might take some time to reply.
-However, I will do my best to reply every message.
+However, I will do my best to reply every message in a timely manner.
 {{< /admonition >}}